Where We Are Today

 Our History in Fluid Power

 Our confidence is through long term industry knowledge.
 In 1803, less than a decade after Joseph Bramah ushered in the era of modern hydraulics by patenting the first hydrostatic press, the RD Wood & Griffin Pipe Companies were established.
 The focus of these companies was valves and pipes.
 The Charles Elmes Engineering Works, which became the Elmes Press & Valve Company, was founded in 1851 and manufactured water valves, systems and presses.

 These two companies existed independently until the early 1960s when they were purchased by the Nordberg Heavy Machinery Group of Milwaukee.
 Nordberg combined and expanded both product lines.
-New developments were centered around the "new" poppet valve technology and the extension of the spindle valve range.
+New developments were centered on the "new" poppet valve technology and the extension of the spindle valve range.
 In 1972, the company Rex Chainbelt bought Nordberg Machinery Group, changing its name to Rexnord.
 In 1983, the Elwood Electronics Company purchased the Hydraulic Products Division of Rexnord, which subsequently became the Fluid Power Group of the Elwood Corporation.